anon-blue/anon.blue/README.txt

                                                             jffhttjyjyyjjjkjtiiW
-ho Who the fuck translated the sentence at the top o of t
+ho Who the fuck translated the sentence at the top o of this page?!?!?! it's inc orrect................

                            kmklmkjbhjm.oijnoipkkp[[[[[[[[[[[[[[
                                                                           XIxing